lihaoz-barry/Issue2Prompt/promotional-assets/devto-article.md

 ## What It Does

-**GitHub Issue to AI Prompt** extracts all relevant information from any GitHub issue and formats it into a structured prompt ready for Claude, ChatGPT, or any AI coding assistant.
+**Issue2Prompt** extracts all relevant information from any GitHub issue and formats it into a structured prompt ready for Claude, ChatGPT, or any AI coding assistant.

 ![Extension popup showing generated prompt](https://raw.githubusercontent.com/lihaoz-barry/Issue2Prompt/main/promotional-assets/popup-prompt-editor.png)